owensgl/intro-genomics/labs/lab_6.md

 echo $y
 ```

-A more general approach is to use sed (a.k.a. string editor)
+A more general approach is to use sed (a.k.a. stream editor)
 to modify a variable.
 Sed can be used to find and substitute
 any character pattern in a string.
 It works like this:
 s/character to find/character to replace it with/g